-perhaps the fact that existing SES-based admissions preferences work in two directions: On the one hand, most colleges rely heavily on student tuition and must take ability to pay into account in admissions; on the other hand, many colleges, particularly very selective colleges, actively recruit and admit low-SES students (for details, see Appendix B, Table B2).
+record.
+Moreover, students applying to less selective colleges appear to be penalized for their lower SES in the admission process.
+In these colleges higher SES students were given implicit preference in admissions decisions.
+The SES weights are, however, relatively small in all cases.
+This heterogeneity perhaps reflects the fact that existing SES-based admissions preferences work in two directions: On the one hand, most colleges rely heavily on student tuition and must take ability to pay into account in admissions; on the other hand, many colleges, particularly very selective colleges, actively recruit and admit low-SES students (for details, see Appendix B, Table B2).

-This finding suggests that racial affirmative action plays (or played, in 2004) some role in admissions to highly selective colleges but SES-based affirmative action did not.
-We reiterate that our estimates in Appendix B are designed more to provide rough estimates of the average weight given to race in admissions processes than to precisely measure the impact of affirmative action policies.
+This finding suggests that racial affirmative action plays (or played, in 2004) some role in admissions to highly selective colleges but SES-based affirmative action does not.
+We reiterate that our estimates are designed more to provide rough estimates of the average weight given to race in admissions processes than to precisely measure the impact of affirmative action policies.
 We use these estimates to determine the range of race and SES weights to use in the simulated affirmative action policies in our models.